-It’s fine to start off your relationship with an agent via email, text, and phone, but before you hire him to work with you, set up a meeting.
+It’s fine to start off your relationship with an agent via email, text, or phone, but before you hire them to work with you, set up a meeting.
 Yep, do a face-to-face interview.

 It’s a good idea to interview three agents before picking one.
 Here are some questions you should ask:

-- How long have they been an agent?
+- How long have you been an agent?

-- How many homes they’ve helped people buy in the last year?
+- How many homes have you helped people buy in the last year?

-- How many clients are they’re currently working with?
+- How many clients are you currently working with?

 Meeting in person can help both sides determine compatibility and establish trust.
-To the agent, meeting them IRL is a sign you’re serious about buying.
+To the agent, meeting a buyer IRL is a sign the prospect is serious about buying.

-“When I ask a question of a buyer, if I can’t see their face (then) I can’t see their reaction, and I have no idea if I’m really getting the emotions that are behind their answers,” says Jackie Leavenworth, an agent and real estate industry coach in Cleveland, Ohio.
+“When I ask a question of a buyer, if I can’t see their face, I can’t see their reaction, and I have no idea if I’m really getting the emotions that are behind their answers,” says Jackie Leavenworth, an agent and real estate industry coach in Cleveland, Ohio.

 3. Set Up Expectations for Communication

 Tell them how often you expect to hear from them, too.
 Daily?
 Weekly?
-And tell them the best times of day to reach you, too.
+And tell them the best times of day to reach you.

 “My successful buyers ask what kind of communication they’ll have with me,” says Thai Hung Nguyen, an agent with Better Homes and Gardens Real Estate Premier in Washington, D.C.
 “My answer to them is always, ‘It’s totally up to you.’”